HL7/fhir-sdoh-clinicalcare/input/pagecontent/checking_task_status.md

 The time-stamp specified would be the search result returned from the last search.

-If unassigned Tasks are possible - i.e. where the organization to perform the service isn't pre-identified and the Task is open to whoever wishes to claim and perform it - organizations interested in examining Tasks available to claim would poll as follows:
+If unassigned Tasks are possible - i.e., where the organization to perform the service isn't pre-identified and the Task is open to whoever wishes to claim and perform it - organizations interested in examining Tasks available to claim would poll as follows:

 ```[base]/Task?owner:missing=true&status=requested&_lastupdated=gt2021-05-03T17:23:18.1732-04:00```